Groups of F-Type: Hyperbolic Groups of F-Type

 Assume that $G$ is not CSA.
 Then there are non-trivial elements $a,b\in A$ and $x\in G\setminus A$ with $xax^{-1}=b$.
 This means that $x$ permutes non-trivially the fixed points of $a$, which are also the fixed points $b$.
 Hence, $x$ must have order two.
 This gives a contradiction, and therefore $G$ is CSA.\end{proof} There is a certain relation between CSA groups and RG groups.
 A group $H$ is a \textit{restricted Gromov group} or an \textit{RG} group, if $H$ satisfies the following property: If $g$ and $h$ are elements in $H$ then either the subgroup $\langle g,h\rangle$ is cyclic or there exists a positive integer $t$ with $g^t\neq h^t$ and $\langle g^t,h^t\rangle=\langle g^t\rangle\ast\langle h^t\rangle$.

 An RG group $H$ has the property that every Abelian subgroup is locally cyclic.
 Hence, it is often convenient to assume that every element of $H$ is contained in a maximal cyclic subgroup of $H$.
 This last property is of course satisfied in hyperbolic groups.
 Certainly, an RG group is commutative transitive.
-Using Theorem 3.9.18 from \cite{0} we easily get the following.
+Using \cite[Theorem 3.9.18]{0} we easily get Theorem \ref{thm4.18a}.

-\begin{thm}Let $G$ be a hyperbolic group of F-type.
+\begin{thm} Let $G$ be a hyperbolic group of F-type.
 Assume that $G$ is torsion-free or has only odd torsion.
 Then $G$ is an RG group. \end{thm}

-We present the following new result and sketch its proof.
+We present the following result and sketch its proof.

-\begin{thm}Let $G$ be a group of F-Type which is not a free product of cyclic groups.
+\begin{thm}Let $G$ be a group of F-type which is not a free product of cyclic groups.
 Assume that each subgroup of $G$ of infinite index is a free product of cyclic groups.
 Then $G$ is a co-compact planar discontinuous group. \end{thm}